vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-unsubscribestring"></a>
 ## #unsubscribe(@string)
-does not throw if @name is not subscribed.
+does not throw if no #subscribers are named as @name.

 ```js
 assert.doesNotThrow(function () {